abhinav-koodoo/document-checker-documentation/README.md

 This method ingests a set of documents.
 The type of data will be intuited from the magic bytes in the file if "file_type" is not passed.

-> If the request succeeds, we immediately respond with a submission reference (i.e. submission_id).
->
-> A submission is a collection of documents.
-Along with this submission_id, we respond with an array of document ids (uuids) pertaining to the documents that were successfully received.
->
-> You may use submission_id to immediately query our [results method](#result).

 ##### <a name="ingest_rf"></a>Request fields: